pulumi/infrastructure-as-code-workshop/README.md

-# Infrastructure as Code Workshop
+# Infrastructure as Code Workshops

-This workshop teaches you Infrastructure as Code concepts through a series of hands-on labs.
-Topics covered include IaC fundamentals, in addition to application architectures and how to use IaC to create, update, and manage them.

-This workshop uses AWS although most concepts are applicable no matter what cloud provider you are using.

-**Slides are available at: [InfrastructureAsCodeWorkshop.pdf](./slides/InfrastructureAsCodeWorkshop.pdf)**
+This repo contains workshops for getting started with Pulumi through a series of hands-on labs.
+The workshops are organized by cloud provider and then separated into language specific workshops.

+## Introductory Workshop

+The [introductory workshop](./labs/intro) is designed to guide you through some Pulumi fundamentals.
+It has a related GitHub repo with a pre-built development environment [here](https://github.com/pulumi/introduction-to-pulumi).

+## AWS Workshops

+The AWS workshops are designed to guide you through examples of interacting with AWS using Pulumi.
+You can find more AWS workshops at the [AWS Workshops](https://pulumi.awsworkshop.io/) page.

-## Prerequisities
+### Prerequisities

-Before proceeding, ensure your machine is ready to go:
+If you want to follow along at home, you'll need to install some dependencies on your local machine.

 * [Installing Prerequisites](./00-installing-prerequisites.md)

-## Course Outline
+## In Person Workshop Outline

-A course can be language and cloud specific.
-Choose the link to the specific course you feel is applicable and you can get started
+The following is an overview of the in-person workshops and their current status:

 |            | TypeScript            | Python                   | Go                       | C#                       |
 | ------     | -------               | -------                  | -------                  | -------                  |